GalaxyRoblox/Policies/docs/admin.md

 Refunds are a common place within the Galaxy/Support Discord, and admins will process them whenever they have free time and are up for it.
 Refunds pending by community members are not open to be commented on by other players with the exception of adding new evidence to further support the refund, and should be done so via a reply.
 Staff may reply asking for information or comment on the refund in a professional manner.
 However, staff prefer the refund to have all evidence in a single message for easy logging.

 For a refund to be accepted, it must have the server version and map fully visible at all times, including the proof of why a refund should take place.
-I.E. A Frostpocalypse is being dockblocked, the full screen shall be shown so that staff can effectively determine the outcome while limiting possibilities of falsified evidence being present.
+I.E. A Frostpocalypse is being dockblocked, the full screen shall be shown so that staff can effectively determine the outcome while limiting the possibilities of falsified evidence being present.

-Here’s a short list of possible reasons a refund could be processed also known as accepted, though a more concise list is on the page dedicated to Refund Reasons.
+Here’s a short list of possible reasons a refund could be processed, also known as accepted.
+Though a more concise list is on the page dedicated to Refund Reasons.

 1: Dock block
 2: Disconnected